mirogon/GodotMmo/Docs/GodotMmoTodo.md

 # WIP
-- InfoWindow Scene
+- [Client] Client can register, can log in, when he logs in, the scene switches to the main scene
+    - LoginClient class has events with signup/login results that others can sub to

+# Later
 - Show when signup was successful or failed
 - Godot Client Signup and Login
 - When login succeeds, it switches to the main scene

-# Later
 - Server list of clients (ID, IP, Name)

 # DONE